 – prepare for receiving the subsequent distress communication by tuning the radiotelephony receiver to the distress traffic frequency in the same band in which the DSC distress alert was received, i.e. 2 182 kHz on MF, channel 16 on VHF;

-– acknowledge the receipt of the distress alert by transmitting the following by radiotelephony on the distress traffic frequency in the same band in which the DSC distress alert was received, i.e. 2 182 kHz on MF, channel 16 on VHF:
+– in accordance with the provisions of RR No. 32.23 acknowledge the receipt of the distress alert by transmitting a message by radiotelephony on the distress traffic frequency in the same band in which the DSC distress alert was received, i.e. 2 182 kHz on MF, channel 16 on VHF.

-– “MAYDAY”,

-– the 9-digit identity of the ship in distress, repeated 3 times,

-– “this is”,

-– the 9-digit identity or the call sign or other identification of own ship, repeated 3 times,

-– “RECEIVED MAYDAY”.

 1.3 Distress traffic

-On receipt of a DSC distress acknowledgement the ship in distress should commence the distress traffic by radiotelephony on the distress traffic frequency (2 182 kHz on MF, channel 16 on VHF) as follows:
+On receipt of a DSC distress acknowledgement the ship in distress should commence the distress traffic by radiotelephony on the distress traffic frequency (2 182 kHz on MF, channel 16 on VHF) in accordance with the provisions of RR Nos.
+32.13C and 32.13D.

-– “MAYDAY”,

-– “this is”,

-– the 9-digit identity and the call sign or other identification of the ship,

-– the ship’s position in latitude and longitude or other reference to a known geographical location,

-– the nature of distress and assistance wanted,

-– any other information which might facilitate the rescue.

-1.4 Transmission of a DSC distress relay call
+1.4 Transmission of a digital selective calling distress alert relay

-In no case is a ship permitted to transmit an all ships DSC distress relay call on receipt of a DSC distress alert on either VHF or MF channels.
-If no aural watch is present on the relative channel (2 182 kHz on MF, channel 16 on VHF), the coast station should be contacted by sending an individual DSC distress relay call.
+In no case is a ship permitted to transmit an all ships DSC distress alert relay on receipt of a DSC distress alert on either VHF or MF channels.
+If no aural watch is present on the relative channel (2 182 kHz on MF, channel 16 on VHF), the coast station should be contacted by sending an individual DSC distress alert relay.

 1.4.1 Transmission of a DSC distress relay call on behalf of someone else

-A ship knowing that another ship is in distress shall transmit a DSC distress relay call if:
+A ship knowing that another ship is in distress shall transmit a DSC distress alert relay if:

 – the ship in distress is not itself able to transmit the distress alert,